- Allowing The Roman Catholic Catechism To Speak:

 2.)
 Why would somebody want to eat human flesh and drink human blood?
 Is not cannibalism a sure sign of spiritual apostasy (Leviticus 26:29; Deuteronomy 28:53-57; Ezekiel 5:10)?
 Does not Christ already dwell fully in the bodies of believers through the presence of the Holy Spirit (John 14:17)?

 3.)
 Scripture defines the "gospel" as believing from the heart in the death, burial, resurrection, and the appearance of Jesus Christ before five hundred witnesses (1 Corinthians 15:1-8).
 How come the Eucharist is never included in a biblical presentation of the gospel message?
+How come the earliest church creeds mention nothing about Roman Catholic transubstantiation as being an essential article of the Christian faith?

 4.)
 How does the so-called power of transubstantiation not imply that the authority of the parish priest is superior to that of our Lord Jesus Christ?
 Does he somehow become the creator of the Creator?
 Where in Scripture do we find miracles that take place without a trace of perceptible evidence?